Skip to content

 Designed and deployed a dynamic pricing engine processing 2.4M ride requests per hour, incorporating real-time supply-demand signals, weather data, and event schedules to optimize driver utilization by 18% while maintaining rider conversion within 2% of baseline.

-This bullet mirrors Uber's core technical challenge — real-time dynamic pricing at scale.
-It shows multi-variable optimization (supply-demand, weather, events), quantifies throughput (2.4M/hour), and balances both sides of the marketplace (driver utilization vs. rider conversion).
+Mirrors Uber's core challenge — real-time dynamic pricing at scale.
+Shows multi-variable optimization, quantifies throughput (2.4M/hour), and balances both sides of the marketplace (driver utilization vs. rider conversion).

 Example 2